 In a study, radishes were found to inhibit cancer cell growth and prompted cancer cell death.

 Radish juice is better than glibenclamide, an antidiabetic drug according to research as it possesses a hypoglycemic potential.

 The chronic skin disease, Vitiligo is a disease that causes the skin to lose colour leaving white patches on the body.
 Research found the paste of radish seeds to be helpful in treating vitiligo.
 Grind the seeds, mix with vinegar, and then apply on the white patches.

 Radishes being high in potassium can help to reduce blood pressure.

-Radishes may contain goitrogens, which is found in Brassica and cruciferous vegetables.
+Radishes may contain goitrogens, which are found in Brassica and cruciferous vegetables.
 Goitrogens may cause thyroid dysfunction.
 There is no problem for those without a thyroid condition.
-Cooking makes the goitrogenic substances inactive.
+Cooking makes goitrogenic substances inactive.

 “Radishes grow just about anywhere.

 People think, ‘Oh it’s just a radish.’
 But radishes are delicious……”

 - “Radish” means “root,” and comes from the Latin “radix.”

 - Before olive oil was known, radish seed oil was used by ancient Egyptians instead.